FEMI2/Eben-Portfolio/EBENPORTFOLIO_DEPLOYMENT.md

 ### Step 8: Configure DNS at Your Domain Registrar

-Log into your domain registrar (where you bought ebenportfolio.eu) and add these DNS records:
+Log into your domain registrar (where you bought ebenezerportfolio.com) and add these DNS records:

 **DNS Records to Add:**
 ```